Intevation/intelmq-mailgen/README.md

 Configuration
 -------------

-`intelmq-mailgen` currently requires configuration files in two places:
+`intelmq-mailgen` currently searches for configuration files in two places:
 `~/.intelmq/intelmq-mailgen.conf` and `/etc/intelmq/intelmq-mailgen.conf`.
 Settings are read from both files with the one in `~` taking precedence.
 The format for both files is the same.
 A complete example can be found